benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 {% include slides/impact.html %}

-but there are some "I"s as well
+there are some "I"s as well as the "A"s

 ## indicators